SimonRhe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Days 15: 2019-08-30

+**Today's Tweet:** Day 15: I hadn't made much progress on @freeCodeCamp lately as I was focusing on a demo project, but today I finished the Redux section, which will be useful on my demo project!
+Next step: the freeCodeCamp React and Redux challenges #100daysofcode

+**Projects worked on:** freeCodeCamp

+**Thoughts:** Great to make progress on freeCodeCamp again!

+**Ideas for improvement:**
+* Next steps:
+  * freeCodeCamp React and Redux Challenges

 ### Days 13-14: 2019-08-29

 **Today's Tweet:** Days 13-14: Took a forced dive into controlled components and state management in React for my demo app.
 That slowed me down, but I now have a much better understanding of both!
 Next step: learn about Redux on @freeCodeCamp ! #100daysofcode